4 Ukrainian regions schedule votes this week to join Russia

 In the Russian-occupied city of Enerhodar, shelling Tuesday around Europe’s largest nuclear power plant damaged a cooling system, a dining hall for staff and an unspecified “special building,” the city administration said in a statement.
 There were no further details about the damage.

-The power station, the Zaporizhzhia Nuclear Power Plant, has been a focus for concern for months because of fears that shelling could lead to a radiation leak.
-Russia and Ukraine each blames the other for the shelling.
+The Zaporizhzhia Nuclear Power Plant has been a focus for concern for months because of fears that shelling could lead to a radiation leak.
+Russia and Ukraine blame each other for the shelling.

 Kremlin spokesman Dmitry Peskov said there are no prospects for a diplomatic settlement of the conflict.
-Medvedev, who served as Russia’s president from 2008-2012, said on his messaging app channel that the referendums are important to protect their residents and would “completely change” Russia’s future trajectory.
+Medvedev, who served as Russia’s president from 2008 to 2012, said on his messaging app channel that the referendums are important to protect their residents and would “completely change” Russia’s future trajectory.

 “After they are held and the new territories are taken into Russia’s fold, a geopolitical transformation of the world will become irreversible,” Medvedev said.